Maine Statutes Dish

 17 §2904.
 Use of phonographs for profane or obscene language (REPEALED): 45 peanuts

-The Maine Revised Statues are now available online.
+The Maine Revised Statutes are now available online.

 Detail.